Chris Herbert

-Chris Herbert (born 22 February 1971 in Hillingdon, Middlesex) is a British talent manager who has helped oversee the careers of the Spice Girls, Five, Stephen Gately and Hear'Say, B*Witched, The Honeyz, Ben's Brother.
+Chris Herbert is a British talent manager who has helped oversee the careers of the Spice Girls, Five, Stephen Gately, Hear'Say, B*Witched, Honeyz and Ben's Brother.
 He is the son of talent manager Bob Herbert.

 Career

 With father Bob Herbert a music talent manager the young Chris Herbert grew up in music industry orientated environment that had a large influence on his eventual career direction.
 At the age of twenty-one Herbert approached his father for advice and assistance in setting up his own talent management company.
 Safe Corporation was founded as an independent music management company in March 1994.
 The first project the pair worked on was the creation of an all-girl pop group to cater to what he had identified as a potentially massive untapped market.

 Spice Girls

 By mid-1994, the Herberts and Chic Murphy had auditioned 600 applicants, and whittled the line-up down to Melanie Brown, Geri Halliwell, Victoria Adams, Lianne Morgan (replaced by Melanie C) and Michelle Stephenson (replaced by Emma Bunton).

 After a large amount of development in studios, the final group line-up felt insecure about the lack of a contract and frustrated by the direction in which Heart Management was steering them.
 Chris Herbert set up a showcase performance for the group in front of industry writers, producers and A&R men in December 1994 at the Nomis Studios in Shepherd's Bush.
 Due to the large interest in the group, the Herberts quickly set about creating a binding contract for the group, but all five members delayed signing on legal advice.
 In March 1995, because of the group's frustration at their management, due to the lengthy development period, they parted from the Herbert's Heart Management.

 After signing an agreement with Simon Fuller of 19 Entertainment, they released their first single in summer 1996.